 Watch my new video about the subject here:

 Here you go, you’ve got a quick comparison between monocrystalline and polycrystalline panels.
-It’ll definitely help you choose the right kind of solar panels.
+It’ll definitely help you choose the right kind of solar panel.
+Use monocrystalline if you are limited by space.
+Use polycrystalline if space is no constraint.